9 Places to Cash a Check (Including Handwritten Checks)

 Some products in this article are from our partners.
 Read our Advertiser Discloser.

 Looking for the best places to cash a check?
-We’ve got you covered.
+I’ve got you covered.
+While direct deposit, PayPal, and Venmo are becoming more popular, paper checks are still a thing.

 Until that day arrives, you may still receive checks that need to be cashed.
 You’re probably here because you need to cash a check.

 If you start a side hustle this year — local or online — you may have a client who pays you by paper check.
 Or grandma sent you birthday money.
+Whatever the case may be, you need to cash that check.

 Where To Cash a Personal Check